is the more formal (full version) of the conjunction particle けど

 As can be seen from these examples, だ

-will be required when using this conjunction before a な-Adjective
+will be required when using this conjunction after a な-Adjective

 , or a noun.